Trump's grievances leave Americans in need in limbo - KTVZ

 Trump spreads blame

+“And the reason I’m concerned and my colleagues in public health are concerned also is that we very well might see a post-seasonal, in the sense of Christmas, New Year’s, surge, and, as I have described it, as a surge upon a surge, because, if you look at the slope, the incline of cases that we have experienced as we have gone into the late fall and soon-to-be-early winter, it is really quite troubling,” Fauci, director of the National Institute of Allergy and Infectious Diseases, told Bash on “State of the Union.”
+“We are really at a very critical point.”

-But he spent the morning issuing complaints about the entities refusing to entertain his efforts to overturn the election results — a list that now encompasses all three branches of government.
+But the President spent his weekend issuing complaints via Twitter about the entities refusing to entertain his efforts to overturn the election results — a list that now encompasses all three branches of government.

 Nowhere has Trump mentioned the prospect of a government shutdown, which now hangs unexpectedly over the holiday period after he refused to sign the funding bill that was attached to the coronavirus relief package.